laetuz/neotica-kobweb/site/src/jsMain/resources/markdown/legal/TermsOfService.md

 - Use the Service in any manner that could interfere with, disrupt, negatively affect or inhibit other users from fully enjoying the Service or that could damage, disable, overburden or impair the functioning of the Service;
 - Impersonate or post on behalf of any person or entity or otherwise misrepresent your affiliation with a person or entity;
 - Collect any personal information about other users, or intimidate, threaten, stalk or otherwise harass other users of the Service;
-- Create an account or post any content if you are not over 13 years of age years of age; and
+- Create an account or post any content if you are not over 13 years of age; and
 - Circumvent or attempt to circumvent any filtering, security measures, rate limits or other features designed to protect the Service, users of the Service, or third parties.

 #### Neoverse Materials
-We put a lot of effort into creating the Service including, the logo and all designs, text, graphics, pictures, information and other content (excluding your content).
-This property is owned by us or our licensors and it is protected by U.S. and international copyright laws.
-We grant you the right to use it.
+We put a lot of effort into creating the Service including, the logo and all designs, text, graphics, pictures, information and other content (excluding your content) are owned by PT Neotica Digital Solusi or licensors and are protected by copyright law.

-However, unless we expressly state otherwise, your rights do not include: (i) publicly performing or publicly displaying the Service; (ii) modifying or otherwise making any derivative uses of the Service or any portion thereof; (iii) using any data mining, robots or similar data gathering or extraction methods; (iv) downloading (other than page caching) of any portion of the Service or any information contained therein; (v) reverse engineering or accessing the Service in order to build a competitive product or service; or (vi) using the Service other than for its intended purposes.
-If you do any of this stuff, we may terminate your use of the Service.
+You may not:

+- Modify, copy, or make derivative works
+- Scrape, reverse-engineer, or download content (except caching)
+- Use materials for unauthorized purposes

+Violation may result in termination of access.

+#### Public Domain Content
+Neoverse may display or make available content that is in the public domain, including literary works sourced from Project Gutenberg.
+These texts are believed to be free of known copyright restrictions and are offered as-is for reading and educational purposes.
+While we may reformat, paginate, or visually enhance this content, we make no claims of ownership over the original public domain works.

+You understand that:
+- Public domain texts are provided without warranties of any kind, including but not limited to accuracy, completeness, or fitness for any purpose.
+- Any modern formatting, annotations, or additional UI features applied to public domain content remain the property of Neoverse and may not be copied or redistributed without permission.
+- We do not charge for access to public domain books, nor do we claim exclusive rights to their original content.

+We respect the spirit and mission of Project Gutenberg and encourage users to explore their vast digital library directly.

 #### Hyperlinks and Third Party Content
 You may create a hyperlink to the Service.
 But, you may not use, frame or utilize framing techniques to enclose any of our trademarks, logos or other proprietary information without our express written consent.